-Embryo of very good quality can be frozen if agreed in advance by the couple.
-These frozen embryos can be used within a period of 2-3 years at anytime to extend the family.
+The embryo of very good quality can be frozen if agreed in advance by the couple.
+These frozen embryos can be used within a period of 2-3 years at any time to extend the family.

 Indications for Embryo Freezing

-- Supernumerary embryos left after transfer of selected embryos in a fresh cycle.
+- Supernumerary embryos left after the transfer of selected embryos in a fresh cycle.